-There are two variants of the SRAM Red eTap; for rim brakes (dual pivot and direct mount) and hydraulic disc brakes (commonly referred as HRD, or Hydraulic Road Disc).
+There are two variants of the SRAM Red eTap; rim brakes (dual pivot and direct mount) and hydraulic disc brakes (commonly referred to as HRD, or Hydraulic Road Disc).

 Unlike Shimano, SRAM doesn’t have a mid-tier electronic groupset for the SRAM Force.
 But things could change with the impending official SRAM Red eTap 12 speed announcement.

 At the Saitama Tour de France Criterium in Japan back in early November 2018, SRAM teased us with a 12 speed Red eTap groupset.
 It was spotted by Japanese photographer Kei Tsuji on Katusha Alpecin’s Nils Pollitt bike.